When and how did you first hear about the Luxembourg Philharmonic?

 Is there anything in particular that you enjoy about Luxembourg?

 I like how peaceful and clean it is.
-I also really like how beautiful the Philharmonie building is.
+I also really like how beautiful the Philharmonie is.
 Every day when the tram arrives at the station of the Philharmonie, I feel very lucky to work here.